huiqi-wang/huiqi-wang.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
 I have been working on two research projects.
 One is to quantify the role of water in regulating global ecosystem state and function, combining both the carbon and water cycles.
-Another is to explore the application of machine learning-based emulator on improveing the current processed-based groundwater modeling.
+Another is to explore the application of machine learning-based emulator on improveing the current processed-based groundwater models.

 <a id="recent" style="color:314482"><strong><em><u>SMAP: Soil moisture controls on global vegetation productivity</u></em></strong></a>
 <div class="col-sm-6">